pelias/documentation/search.md

 Making the leap from text to coordinates is an intricate and challenging process.
 Lucky for you, Mapzen has done all the hard work and made it accessible though a web service.

-All Mapzen Search requests share the same format:
+All Pelias requests share the same format:

 ```
    https://search.mapzen.com/v1/search?text=London&api_key=